bcrowe/cakephp-codesniffer-plugin/README.md

 ## TODOS

 Installing via composer or some more generic approach?
+This would avoid the hardwiring of PHPCS and the standards in this plugin.

 Also: The main goal is to push forward automated code correction using the CodeFixer.
 Using the same rules to "find" violations we should also be able to "fix" them right away in almost all cases.